 This was my reality before I acquired a first-class Swiss Travel Pass for the last 15 days of my trip.

-It sounds dramatic, but it’s true: the moment I held this printed QR code in my hands, I had an elated air of confidence.
+It sounds dramatic, but it’s true: the moment I held this printed QR code in my hands, I had a joyful air of confidence.
 I could breeze into pretty much any museum that I happened to walk by on a whim.

 I felt different - all I needed was a black Americano from the little dining car and I was someone.
 Yes, I’m in first class, and yes, I belong here.
 But I digress.
 For those on a budget, the Swiss Travel Pass can definitely seem like a large chunk of money.
 So, let’s break down what it is, whether it’s worth it, and how I used it to my advantage.